I thought I’d have a go at building up a database of info on companies, so I’ll be starting with the FTSE 100 from A to Z, and we’ll see how it goes.

 The first company is AMEC, an engineering, project management and related services company that works with companies in the oil and gas, energy, infrastructure and related industries.

-At first glance this looks like a pretty solid company.
-There are no losses in the past decade, no cuts or suspensions to the dividend and the earnings and dividends have grown fairly steadily for as long as I care to look back (over 10 years).
-On top of that the balance sheet has net cash, so in theory it should be relatively bullet proof.
+At first glance, this looks like a pretty solid company.
+There have been no losses in the past decade, no cuts or suspensions to the dividend and the earnings and dividends have grown fairly steadily for as long as I care to look back (over 10 years).
+On top of that, the balance sheet has net cash, so in theory, it should be relatively bulletproof.
 This is my kind of company, at least on the face of it.

 But not cheap

 In terms of valuations and drivers of equity returns, it’s a mixed bag.
 The dividend yield is around 3% which is below that offered by the FTSE 100, so I would expect higher growth to compensate for that, and that’s what I see.
 The company has grown earnings at something like 7% a year over the past decade, handily ahead of the 5% or so managed by the index.
 More recently, growth has taken off, post-2007 to be precise.